This photograph was taken in 1906 by William Shuttlewood.

 This particular postcard shows a group of children and young people who have taken part in The Pied Piper of Hamlin.
 So far it has not been possible to identify the building that they are standing in front of.
 It may have been demolished.

 Can you identify the Quorn location where this postcard photograph was taken?
-Email us:
+Please email us at: